mac-theobio/QMEE/topics/Introduction_to_R.md

 date: Jan 2024
 ---

-If you have trouble with any of the steps below you can get help in class, or you can ask in ???
+If you have trouble with any of the steps below you can get help in class, or you can ask in (venue TBA)

 Before Thursday
 ----------------

 *   Install and run the free (and open-source) program `R` from the links at the top of [the Comprehensive R Archive Network](http://cran.r-project.org/).
-	 * If you have an older version of R (< 4.3.1), *please update to the latest version*.
+	 * If you have an older version of R (< 4.3.2), *please update to the latest version*.

 * Install and run the free and open-source R development environment `RStudio` from the Download button at the